-The mixture or RPG and looting elements makes this one a fun one to play, and it’s even better on the Switch.
+The mixture of RPG and looting elements makes this one a fun one to play, and it’s even better on the Switch.

 ARMS doesn’t just have to be a competitive fighting game all the time.
 You can also team up with someone at home and challenge other players online together.

-The 2v2 modes are pretty fun, and it forces you to communicate with your friend while deciding who to take down and how to pull off combo attacks together.
+The 2v2 modes are pretty fun, and force you to communicate with your friend while deciding who to take down and how to pull off combo attacks together.